hcfman/sbts-aru/README.md

 **localizing**

+Localizing makes use of the wonderful library [OpenSoundScape](http://opensoundscape.org/en/latest/).
 Localizing is done by running localize_event.py with as input successivec lines of a format containing the GPS co-ordinates of the event and the date-time of the event as follows:

 ```
 $ localize_event.py